-by Keith G. Taylor of the Federal Reserve Bank of St. Louis
+Written by Keith G. Taylor, FRED data officer at the Federal Reserve Bank of St. Louis

 FRED is free!

 First off, FRED is free.
 You don’t even have to register for an account to use the data (and most of our tools).
 More on user accounts in a moment.

 FRED is an aggregation website, so most of the data come from other sources, such as the Bureau of Economic Analysis (source of gross domestic product) and the Bureau of Labor Statistics (source of the consumer price index and unemployment rate).
 One could spend time traveling to these many data providers and learning the structures of their websites.
 Or one could learn how to use FRED and get all these data in one place.
 FRED currently compiles data from over 75 US and international sources and counting.
 Here’s a list.